Bright spots on Ceres: Spot 5

 The spot in the center of the crater is named Cerealia Facula, and the group of spots to the east – Vinalia Faculae.
 These names were approved by International Astronomical Union 26 November 2016.

 Alan Duffy of Swinburne University suggested "a meteorite strike either shook covering material off the salty ice or heated it so that salty water rose to the surface as a geyser.
 The water escaped into space and now, only the salt remains."
 A haze that fills around half of Occator crater and that does not extend over its rim periodically appears around Spot 5, the best known bright spot, adding credence to the idea that some sort of outgassing or volcanism is occurring.

 Dawns images led to widespread reports in the media about the bright spots, including in news sources, astronomy magazines, and science magazines.
 An informal NASA poll during May offered the following ideas for the nature of the spots: ice, volcanos, geysers, salt deposits, rock, or other.

 Asteroid specialist Andrew Rivkin noted, in an article by Sky & Telescope magazine, that at low angles a haze can be seen in but not outside of the crater, and speculated that this could be sublimated vapor from ice, possibly linked to the bright spots.

 Reflectivity studies from September 2015 suggest that the spots are probably salts rather than ice, implying that Ceres's interior is somehow delivering fresh salt to the surface.

-Further analysis of Dawn's low-altitude data indicates two sources: melting of crustal ices by impact, and a deeper brine reservoir (of sodium carbonate and/or ammonium chloride), near or in the mantle.
+Further analysis of Dawns low-altitude data indicates two sources: melting of crustal ices by impact, and a deeper brine reservoir (of sodium carbonate and/or ammonium chloride), near or in the mantle.
 Hanami planum is a topographic high but a gravity low, indicating isostatic compensation, likely by buried ices.